 The small village of Lefki is above the west coast at the island’s halfway point and looks out across the sea to the north coastline of Kefalonia.
 The village has around twenty houses and Dona’s taverna.

-Reaching the end of his odyssey, Odysseus was taken from Kefalonia to Ithaca in a Phoenician longboat.
-Seeing the Phoenicians returning to Kefalonia, Poseidon raised his trident and turned the boat and oarsmen to stone.
+Reaching the end of his odyssey, Odysseus was taken from Kefalonia to Ithaca in a Phaeacian longboat.
+Seeing the Phaeacians returning to Kefalonia, Poseidon raised his trident and turned the boat and oarsmen to stone.

-The village houses of Lefki look down to an outcrop of rock emerging from the sea, just off the Kefalonia shoreline, in the distinct shape of a Phoenician longboat.
+The village houses of Lefki look down to an outcrop of rock emerging from the sea, just off the Kefalonia shoreline, in the distinct shape of a Phaeacian longboat.

 On a series of hillside terraces, just 200 metres above the village of Lefki and surrounded by olive groves, Tzika House enjoys total privacy and spectacular sea views.